wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **Questioner:**&ensp;We two came from far off countries; one of us is British, the other American.
-The world in which we were born is falling apart and, beïng young, we are concerned.
+The world in which we were born is falling apart and, being young, we are concerned.
 The old people hope they will die their own death, but the young have no such hope.
 Some of us may refuse to kill, but none can refuse to be killed.
 Can we hope to set the world right within our lifetime?

-**Maharaj:**&ensp;What makes you think that the world is goïng to perish?
+**Maharaj:**&ensp;What makes you think that the world is going to perish?

 **Q:**&ensp;The instruments of destruction have become unbelievably potent.
 Also, our very productivity has become destructive of nature and of our cultural and social values.

 **M:**&ensp;You are talking of the present times.
 It has been so everywhere and always.
-But the distressing situätion may be temporary and local.
+But the distressing situation may be temporary and local.
 Once over, it will be forgotten.

 **Q:**&ensp;The scale of the impending catastrophe is unbelievably large.
 We